J-Sanderson/100-days-of-code/log.md

 **Today's Progress**: More Node.js coursework, today working on creating a module.
 I've been able to make the module and run it, but I'm having trouble getting it to return a value.
 I get undefined each time.

+[This](https://stackoverflow.com/questions/13452660/how-to-return-value-from-nodejs-callback-function) seems to explain the problem, but I'm still unsure how to solve it.
+At least I know what the problem is...

 **Thoughts:** As yesterday - challenging but rewarding.
 Though I'm starting to miss making things.

 ### Day 63: August 15, 2017